 Baehre is a member of the Fort Point Arts Community, The National Guild for Community Arts Education, The Edward Hopper House, in Nyack, NY, The American Iris Society, and the Western New York Iris Society.

-Jodie Baehre is an acrylic urban landscape painter in Dorchester, Massachusetts.
-Jodie studied Industrial Design at the Rochester Institute of Technology, received a Bachelors of Fine Arts from the Art Institute of Boston, and a Masters of Science in Art Administration from Boston University.
-She also works part-time at the non-profit music organization, Project STEP.
+Baehre studied Industrial Design at the Rochester Institute of Technology, received a bachelors of fine arts from the Art Institute of Boston, and a masters of science in art administration from Boston University.
+She also works at Project STEP as the Director of Donor Engagement.